delmutoloj/jdsdatascience/content/post/2025-04-27-finviz-package/index.md

 # Use of Generative AI

-I have been maintaining spreadsheets of my monthly finances and I was wondering if it was possible to create a sankey diagram with this data in R.
+I have been maintaining spreadsheets of my monthly finances and was wondering if it was possible to create a sankey diagram with this data in R.

 So I searched the internet for a package that can create a sankey diagram and quickly found the networkD3 package.

-I was curious if ChatGPT could interpret my spreadsheets and infer from the networkD3 documentation to create the visual I wanted so I uploaded my data and made the following query.
+I was curious if ChatGPT could interpret my spreadsheets and infer from the networkD3 documentation to create the visual I wanted, so I uploaded my data and made the following query.

 >In R, how would I use the sankeyNetwork() function from the networkD3 package to create a sankey diagram that show the flow of income and expenses using this example data.